Every great steak needs awesome sidekicks.

 - Boil them for about 10-12 minutes, and then drain the water out.
 (You know they’re done when a knife can be inserted into the middle of a potato with very little to no resistance.)

 - Prepare the melty butter goodness for it while the potatoes are boiling by heating butter, milk, and sea salt together in a saucepan, and then set it aside (or microwave until the butter is just melted - don’t boil the milk).

 - After draining the water from the potatoes, put them back in the hot stockpot, put the stockpot back on the hot burner, and put the heat on low.
-Cook off some of the remaining water for about 1 minute that’s still in the potatoes by shaking the pot gently over the burner while using two oven mitts.
+Cook off some of the remaining water that’s still in the potatoes by shaking the pot gently over the burner while using two oven mitts for about 1 minute.
 Afterwards, remove it entirely from the heat.

-- Mash the potatoes with your prefered method.
+- Mash the potatoes with your preferred method.

-- Pour half of your melty butter mixture over the potatoes, fold it with a wooden spoon or spatula, until the liquid is soaked up by the potatoes, and then do it again with the other half of the butter.
-Then repeat this method with the cream cheese.
+- Pour half of your melty butter mixture over the potatoes, folding it with a wooden spoon or spatula until the liquid is soaked up by the potatoes, and then do it again with the other half of the butter.
+Repeat this method with the cream cheese.
 Don’t overmix - do it until it’s just combined!

-- Place your parsnips in a pot, add salt, garlic, bay, and thyme, and cover them with milk and cream.
+- Place your parsnips in a pot; add salt, garlic, bay leaf, and thyme, and cover them with milk and cream.

 - Simmer them over medium heat until they are tender, about 12-15 minutes (the tip of a paring knife should slice through them with no resistance).